Kerri Allen is an award-winning writer with nearly 20 years of professional experience in culturally-focused journalism.

 From her first assignment to cover the Tohono O'odham tribe's annual pow-wow in Arizona to witnessing a shamanic ritual on South Korea's Yangtze Island or eating the tongue-numbing jambú plant from the Amazon forests of Brazil, Kerri's insatiable curiosity about people, culture, food, performance and human connection is her driving journalistic force.

-I'm an award-winning writer and former New York Times Institute for Journalism fellow.
-My work has appeared in Condé Nast Traveler, The New York Times, Travel + Leisure, The Huffington Post, Anthony Bourdain's Roads & Kingdoms, Time Out New York, Budget Travel, Gayot, Fathom Away and many others.
+She was a fellow with The New York Times Institute for Journalism, and her award-winning writing has appeared in Condé Nast Traveler, The New York Times, Travel + Leisure, The Huffington Post, Anthony Bourdain's Roads & Kingdoms, Time Out New York, Budget Travel, Gayot, Fathom and many others.

-I've published nearly 300 original pieces ranging from reviews to profiles to features, some of which have been translated into Spanish, Portuguese, French and Greek.
-Whether witnessing a daedong gut (shamanic ritual) on South Korea's Yangtze Island or eating the tongue-numbing jambú plant from the Amazon forests of Brazil, exploring this planet and our shared humanity is my driving journalistic force.
+Kerri has published more than 300 original pieces, ranging from reviews to profiles to features, some of which have been translated into Spanish, Portuguese, French and Greek.

-One of my favorite writing posts was as U.S. delegate to the Association international des critiques de théâtre, a UNESCO-B NGO, covering performing arts across Asia, Scandinavia, Eastern & Western Europe and North America.
+She served as the U.S. delegate to the Association international des critiques de théâtre, a UNESCO-B NGO, covering performing arts across Asia, Scandinavia, Eastern & Western Europe and North America.

-I hold a Master's degree in Global Strategic Communications from Georgetown University and Bachelor's in Spanish from Rutgers University.
+Kerri holds a Master's degree in global strategic communications from Georgetown University and B.A. in Spanish from Rutgers University.